jjean95/66daysofdata/README.md

 # 66 days of data
-66 Days of data log
+Data Log of 66 days of data challenge, capturing day-to-day data science/ analytics learning journey and accountability

 ## Day 1 - 5/11/22
 ### **Statistics** :chart_with_upwards_trend: